bpmn-io/bpmnlint/docs/rules/link-event.md

 A rule that checks that link events are used in accordance with the BPMN specification:

-* A link event must be named
+* A link event definition must be named
 * For every link throw event there exists a matching catch event in the same scope